Portland Pickles

-The Portland Pickles are a collegiate woodbat baseball team based in Portland, Oregon.
-They play in the South Division of the West Coast League, a premier collegiate summer baseball league based in the Pacific Northwest and British Columbia.
+The Portland Pickles are a collegiate summer baseball wooden bat team based in Portland, Oregon.
+They play in the South Division of the West Coast League, a premier collegiate summer baseball league based in the Pacific Northwest, British Columbia and Alberta.
 The Pickles play their home games at Walker Stadium in Portland's Lents Park.

 History

-Team Naming (2015)
+Team founding and naming (2015)

+In 2010, the Portland Beavers minor league baseball club left Portland, leaving the city without a team.
+On March 11, 2015, it was announced that baseball would return to Portland with the establishment of a new collegiate wood-bat team.
+The as-yet-unnamed team would be owned and operated by Rose City Baseball LLC, in partnership with the city of Portland, and would play its games at Charles B. Walker Stadium in Lents Park.

 On April 21, 2015, team officials announced the team's name at Woodstock Elementary School in Southeast Portland.
 The name was selected by online voting from six candidates.
 In order of vote, Pickles was followed by Mud Hounds, Red Dogs, Posse, Pliers, and Pixels.
+In August, J.J.
+Altobelli was named as the team's first manager.
+The team introduced its mascot, Dillon the pickle, in October.

 Great West League (2015–2017)

-The Pickles were charter members of the Great West League, having been founded in 2015 by GWL commissioner Ken Wilson.
+The Pickles were charter members of the Great West League, having been founded by GWL commissioner Ken Wilson.
 The Pickles (claimed to have) played before 16 sell-outs and to 99% of capacity in their inaugural 2016 season (announced figures).

-A month before their second season on April 5, 2017, it was announced that Seattle Seahawks punter Jon Ryan and marketing entrepreneur Alan Miller would become part of the Pickles ownership group, along with members from Rose City Baseball LLC.
-Former Major League Baseball pitcher and Oregon-native Jeff Lahti took over the managerial role for the 2017 season, and the Pickles were eliminated from the Great West League playoffs by the Medford Rogues.
+On April 5, 2017, it was announced that Seattle Seahawks punter Jon Ryan and marketing entrepreneur Alan Miller would become part of the Pickles ownership group, along with members from Rose City Baseball LLC.
+Former Major League Baseball pitcher and Oregon-native Jeff Lahti took over the managerial role for the 2017 season, leading the Pickles to their first playoff berth.
+They were eliminated from the Great West League playoffs by the Medford Rogues in the semifinals.